Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 A brief introduction to applied seismology - the investigation of Earth structure using sound waves in rocks.
 Topics include: seismic reflection methods, a cornerstone of oil and gas exploration; seismic refraction methods; earthquake seismology.
 This lab-oriented course will provide hands-on experience with computers and analysis of large digital data sets.

-An introduction to data analysis and visualization techniques, including: data types and transformation, statistical methods to characterize uni- to multi-variate data, spatial data and interpolative mapping, time series and Fourier transformation, and signal processing.
-Earth science applications will be emphasized.
-Includes MATLAB basics for data and time-series analysis and visualization.
+An introduction to data analysis, digital signal processing, machine learning and visualization techniques.
+Topics include: statistical methods to characterize uni- to multi-variate data, spatial data, time series and Fourier analyses, digital signal processing and filtering, data analytics and machine learning applications.
+Geophysics and environmental science applications will be emphasized.

 Effects of temperature, pressure and bulk composition on stabilities of minerals in natural geological settings are evaluated using thermodynamic principles.
 Reaction rates among minerals and fluids, including the effects of natural catalysts and inhibitors, and biotic mediation are addressed.
 Introduction to the principles of radioisotope and stable isotope geochemistry.